LAGkitty/Ollama-Terminal-Agent/README.md

 ## 🧠 How It Works (Simple)

 1. You describe a task.
 2. The model replies in strict JSON:
    ```json
    {"action":"run","command":"...","reason":"..."}
    ```
 3. The script runs the command.
-4. Output is sent back to the model.
+4. The output is sent back to the model.
 5. The loop continues until:
    ```json
    {"action":"done","summary":"..."}